mattcroat/joy-of-code/posts/how-to-publish-a-javascript-library/how-to-publish-a-javascript-library.md

 Using the **library** template, `src/lib` becomes the main part of your app, and `src/routes` can be used for testing, and documentation.

-Everything is already set up for you inside `package.json`.
-You can [read more about packaging](https://kit.svelte.dev/docs/packaging) in the SvelteKit docs.
+Everything is already set up inside `package.json`, which you can [learn more about](https://kit.svelte.dev/docs/packaging) in the SvelteKit docs.

 The most important fields are `exports` and `files`:

-- `exports` help TypeScript and Svelte tooling know where their respective files are
+- `exports` helps TypeScript and Svelte tooling know what to do
 - `files` is to let npm know what files to upload, and which ones to ignore

 ```json:package.json showLineNumbers